 Once out I slather on Kiehl’s Crème De Corps (they make a travel size, too) – and then pop my PJs on, followed by Weleda Skin Food Moisturiser for my face.
 It’s super thick and the fragrance is herbaceous and delicious.
 I apply hand cream – for this trip I’ve packed Officine Universelle Buly Pommade Concrète Hand and Foot Cream (my new favourite – it’s SO quenching) and I even remember to put a top coat of nail polish and cuticle oil on – I’ve got the new nail care products from Kester Black so I’m keen to put them to task.
 The Self Love Oil has jojoba and avocado oil so it does wonders for winter-ravaged cuticles, while the top Super Sonic Topcoat actually contains oils and antioxidants while hardening your mani.
 You’ll definitely get an extra few days out of your manicure with the old top coat and nail oil combo – definitely worth doing when you go to the trouble of getting your nails done.

 The next morning we are heading up the mountain for the Huck’s (Hen’s and Buck’s) Party at The Cardrona Pub – it’s snowy and very cold up there so I’m glad I’ve put my prep in.
 The other important ingredient in the snow is, of course, sunscreen.
 First I apply a decent layer of Ultra Violette Clean Screen (which contains zinc oxide along with calming green tea, cucumber and rosehip extracts), I give five minutes for it to soak in and then I pop on IT Cosmetics CC Cream, which is also a broad spectrum 50+ with both zinc oxide and titanium dioxide in it.
 With the combination of sun glaring off reflective snow and the harsh winds, a double layer of protection means I’m leaving nothing to chance.
 For lips?
 I love Moo Goo Natural Lip Balm SPF 15.
-I also pack my Aspect Gold Envirostat On The Go 50+ sunscreen because it comes with a carabiner clip that you can clip to your ski jacket.
-Perfect for skiing.

 The final touch?
 A pair of oversized sunnies.
 This season I’m into round frames like the Tom Ford Juliet from Vision Direct – I love that they’re partnering with WWF Australia to create upcycled sunglasses and protect sealife on the Great Barrier Reef.